kelemen/JTrim/readme.md

 For understanding the documentation of JTrim, you should read [concurrency.md](https://github.com/kelemen/JTrim/blob/master/concurrency.md).

-For a more detailed read the [wiki pages](https://github.com/kelemen/JTrim/wiki).
+For a more detailed guide read the [wiki pages](https://github.com/kelemen/JTrim/wiki).

 JTrim Core